Zzzorara/FiveInARow/README.md

 # FiveInARow
-A side project written in Java; a program for playing Five In A row game and has a robot side
+A side project written in Java.
+A program for playing Five In A row game and has a robot side.